Add To Favorites

 Add sparkle to the circus performers by pressing glittering chenille sticks or sequins onto the sculpture, or by adding Crayola Washable Glitter Glue.

 Get to know comets!
-Examine the components of comets and how they orbit the sun.
-Illustrate a glistening diagram to labe
+Students examine the components of comets and how they orbit the sun.
+Illustrate a glistening diagra

 Add To Favorites